-\textbf{Multi-task model fusion experiments.} Similar to the experiments on vision tasks, we conduct multi-task model fusion experiments on LoRA fine-tuned Flan-T5-base and Flan-T5-large.
-The hyperparameter settings and other details about model fine-tuning, model fusion, and evaluation are provided in Appendix~\ref{appendix:model_fine_tuning_details},~\ref{appendix:model_fusion_details} and Appendix~\ref{appendix:preprocessed_examples_of_glue_benchmark}.
-The results are detailed in Table~\ref{table:flan-t5-base_lora} and Table~\ref{table:flan-t5-large_lora} correspondingly.
-As shown in tables, our proposed methodologies, the ``Concrete'' version of Task Arithmetic and layer-wise AdaMerging, appear to offer incremental advantages.

-We also observed that the effectiveness of our Concrete methods on LoRA fine-tuned language models wasn't significantly more pronounced when compared to other methods.
+\textbf{Multi-task model fusion experiments.} Similar to the experiments on CLIP models, we conduct multi-task model fusion experiments on LoRA fine-tuned Flan-T5-base and Flan-T5-large.
+The results are detailed in Tables~\ref{table:flan-t5-base_lora} and~\ref{table:flan-t5-large_lora}, respectively.
+As shown in the tables, our proposed methodologies, the ``Concrete'' extension of Task Arithmetic and layer-wise AdaMerging, appear to offer incremental advantages.
+We also observed that the effectiveness of our Concrete methods on LoRA fine-tuned language models was not significantly more pronounced when compared to other methods.
 This can be attributed to two factors:

-On one hand, pre-trained large language models inherently possess a commendable capacity for multitasking.
-These advanced models come equipped with the inherent ability to efficiently process and excel across a diverse range of tasks.
-Consequently, the potential for substantial improvement through any specialized method may be constrained, given the already robust performance of these models.
-On the other hand, in comparison to full fine-tuning, LoRA fine-tuning can be considered as a form of subspace fine-tuning.
-Therefore, in this scenario, the benefits of further seeking smaller subspaces are likely to be constrained.
+(1) Pre-trained large language models inherently possess a remarkable ability to excel across a wide range of tasks due to their advanced architecture and training on vast amounts of diverse data.
+However, this robust performance may limit the potential for substantial improvement through specialized methods.
+Given the already impressive capabilities of these models, further enhancements may yield only marginal gains.
+(2) Additionally, in comparison to full fine-tuning, LoRA fine-tuning itself is a form of subspace fine-tuning.
+Consequently, the potential performance gain of seeking an even smaller subspace within the LoRA fine-tuning may be limited, as the model's performance is already being efficiently adapted through the LoRA fine-tuning process.